allyhoward/micb475/agendas/agenda_week12.md

 ## Agenda

 * Alpha and Beta Diversity Plots - technically complete but alpha significance tests are slightly concerning...
   *  trying it with different metrics?
-But then the t test code doesn't run???
+But then the t-test code doesn't run???
+  *  put all the stuff into slides - would appreciate everyone's opinion!